GhelloZ/bitwarden-at-home/README.md

 # Bitwarden at Home

-This script is a simple password manager that allows users to securely store, retrieve, and manage their credentials.
+This console application is a simple password manager that allows users to securely store, retrieve, and manage their credentials.
 It uses AES encryption to protect the stored data and provides a console interface for interacting with the credentials.

 ## Table of Contents